ello/grandstand/README.md

 From the display side, since the post-level view counter is a simple scalar value, it cannot be decomposed and analyzed on multiple dimensions (e.g. how many views has a particular user made, how frequently is a post viewed over time, etc.).
 Due to the nature of Redis's counters, querying counters across multiple posts can be costly, especially when aggregating large numbers of posts (since `MGET` is a [O(N) operation](http://redis.io/commands/mget).

+In addition, keeping that many discrete counters in a single Redis instance is starting to become something of a bottleneck for us.
+While each counter is comparatively small, it exists for every single post/comment, which is a (not huge but not trivial) storage load.

 From the analytics side, the primary limitation is cost, as each individual view is billed as a separate event.
 Given that any request for content will return 10+ posts, these events swamp all others in frequency, by an order of magnitude or more.

 ### New State

-- Send post view events into Kinesis from the mothership
+- Stream raw event data for post impressions via Kinesis from the Mothership (our main Rails app)
-- Save raw data to DB
+- Store impressions in a local database
-- Aggregate counts by day, author, user, and post in a receiver app in-memory (and potentially in Redis), checkpointed by date/time of last processed event
+- Aggregate counts by dimensions of day, author, user, and post in fast storage
+- Potentially checkpoint counts by date/time of last processed event (not sure if this is necessary for transition or not)
-- Provide an API for the same (?)
+- Provide an API for the same, including multi-GETing for efficient retrieval:
+  - GET /v1/users/:ids  # Aggregate view count across all of individual user's posts.
+Multi-get for multiple IDs
+  - GET /v1/posts/:ids  # View count for an individual post.
+Multi-get for multiple IDs.